-The Chandayoga Upanishad speculates about the origin of the universe and about space and time.
-Three proficient men in their Udgithas or chanting put forward some logical speculations even the modern science could not outrightly reject.
-The Kena Upanishad tells us about how every man born has an innate longing for spiritual knowledge and that bliss comes only from spiritual attainment.
+The Chandayoga Upanishad speculates about the origin of the Universe and about space and time.
+In their Udgithas or chanting, three proficient men put forward some logical speculations even modern science could not outrightly reject.
+The Kena Upanishad tells us how every man born has an innate longing for spiritual knowledge and that bliss comes only from spiritual attainment.

 To quote the exact words of V. Raghavan, a Sanskrit scholar, and musicologist,

 “Our music tradition [Indian] in the North as well as in the South, remembers and cherishes its origin in the Samaveda… the musical version of the Rigveda.”

 Such has been the influence of Sama-veda on Indian classical music and dance.
 So much so that the very essence of classical Indian music and dance tradition is rooted in the sonic and musical dimensions of the Sama-Veda itself.
 In addition to singing and chanting, the Samaveda mentions instruments and the specific rules and regulations of playing them to preserve the sanctity of those ancient instruments.